My Plantiful Cooking

 Slices of banana flapjacks arranged on a parchment paper with a spoonful of peanut butter and bowl of oats beside.

 I love making a batch of these banana flapjacks on the weekends as part of my meal prep!
 They are incredibly delicious and filling, yet healthier than the traditional version.
-Like my peanut butter banana oatmeal bars, it is also a great way to use overripe or bruised bananas, preventing them from going to waste.
+Like my peanut butter banana oatmeal bars and vegan banana oatmeal muffins, it is also a great way to use overripe or bruised bananas, preventing them from going to waste.

 Jump to: